Types of mattresses explained

 A drawback of memory foam is that it relies on body heat to conform to the sleeper’s shape.
 Because the material has a dense cell structure, it retains heat, which causes the body to become hotter.
 As a result, some people may feel uncomfortably warmer in bed.

-Many companies have developed ways to help keep the surface cooler with breathable fabrics and materials like gel to address this.
-Some memory foam mattresses have an open cell structure allowing the material to breathe so that heat can escape effectively.
+Many companies have developed ways to help keep the surface cooler using breathable fabrics and materials like gel.
+Some memory foam mattresses have an open-cell structure, allowing the material to breathe so that heat can escape effectively.

 Another issue with memory foam is that as the foam becomes softer, the body sinks deeper into the mattress.
-Though some people like to feel cocooned in a mattress, others may find it difficult to turn over in bed.
+Though some people prefer this hugging sensation, others may feel trapped and find it difficult to turn over in bed.

 male hand pressing down on memory foam material